 Now, fortunately, most of the therapy professions are staffed by some pretty damn good looking people, with a few frightful exceptions.
-Most therapists tend to practice what they preach living healthy, active lifestyles and taking good care of their themselves and their appearance which helps them achieve successful outcomes.
+Most therapists tend to practice what they preach living healthy, active lifestyles and taking good care of their themselves and their appearance which helps achieve successful outcomes.
 However, if you are blessed with a face that only a mother could love, don’t panic as it’s worth remembering that beauty is only skin deep and in the eye of the beholder, but maybe just dim the lights a little eh!

 No 9: The Humble Therapist

 Humility is a trait that a lot of people think they have but don’t actually have.
 If you think you are humble it’s most likely that you are not, a bit like attractiveness (see above).
 The most humble therapists have the confidence and dignity not constantly shout about how good or wonderful they are in treating, teaching, or just existing.
 The best therapists don’t constantly flash about their patient testimonials or course feedback comments all the bloody time.